C.J. Abrams Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

+- The Phillies pitching staff is seventh in MLB with a collective 9.1 strikeouts per nine innings.

-- The Phillies' 4.70 team ERA ranks 25th across all MLB pitching staffs.
+- The Phillies' 4.65 team ERA ranks 25th among all MLB pitching staffs.

-- Phillies pitchers combine to allow 61 total home runs at a clip of 1.1 per game (to rank 12th in the league).
+- The Phillies rank 11th in baseball in home runs allowed (61 total, 1.1 per game).

-- Strahm (4-3 with a 3.20 ERA and 52 strikeouts in 39 1/3 innings pitched) makes the start for the Phillies, his eighth of the season.
+- Suarez (0-2 with a 7.13 ERA and 17 strikeouts in 17 2/3 innings pitched) gets the start for the Phillies, his fifth of the season.

-- His most recent time out was out of the bullpen on Thursday when the left-hander tossed two innings against the New York Mets, surrendering one earned run while giving up two hits.
+- In his most recent appearance on Tuesday, the left-hander went 6 2/3 innings against the New York Mets, giving up two earned runs while surrendering five hits.

-- The 31-year-old has a 3.20 ERA and 11.9 strikeouts per nine innings across 15 games this season, while giving up a batting average of .213 to opposing hitters.
+- The 27-year-old has a 7.13 ERA and 8.7 strikeouts per nine innings in four games this season, while giving up a batting average of .306 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.